smallsco/robosnake/README.md

 In the event that we're playing in an empty arena, SoR will choose *itself* as the "enemy".
 This will often lead to hilarity.

-A blog post that talks about the strategy in depth is here: *TBD*
+A blog post that talks about the strategy in depth is here: https://rdbrck.com/2018/03/son-robosnake-aggressive-bounty-snake/

 ## How to Run